-For the purposes of this risk analysis, loose fresh dates are defined as single fruit with a moisture content above 30 per cent, with skin, flesh and seeds, including a cap and a small portion of stem (0.5-1 centimetre) attached.
+For the purposes of this risk analysis, loose fresh dates are defined as single fruit with a moisture content above 30 per cent, with skin, flesh and seeds, including a cap and a small portion of stem.
 Multiple fruits must not be attached to the same portion of stem.